 Can I integrate my website or webstore with a marketplace?

-Yes, it’s possibly to sync your websore inventory with your products on various marketplaces via a centralised platform.
+Yes, it’s possibly to sync your websore inventory with your products on various marketplaces via a centralized platform.

 - Streamline promotions and digital marketing by building, managing and measuring campaigns from within one consolidated interface.
 For example, by relying on the ChannelAdvisor platform and managed services team to build strategic Amazon Advertising and digital marketing campaigns, ASICS increased their year-over-year revenue by 41%.